aimensahnoun/DecentraJobs/README.md

 * [ ] In-Chat offers : Once getting in contact with project owners, freelancers can submit their own offer directly from the chat , giving them an easy way to ask for they want when negotiating projects.
 ![9a85576ec9ee41578d2fe29e13c5243b.png](https://user-images.githubusercontent.com/62159014/159063888-b8871e21-6b78-4d67-9db9-58cf61b7a2fa.png)
 * [ ] Milestone payment : instead of a one payment at the end of the project, project owner and freelancers can agree to split the total payment to as many steps as they want, Each payment transfered to the freelancer directly as soon as the milestone is met.
+* [ ] Profile Interactions : Unfortunately, currently only the account owner can see their profile.
+We want to allow users to interact with each other.
+* [ ] Direct Hiring : This would allow for anyone to directly offer an existing or new project to another use, from their profile.
+* [ ] Teams : Allow users to form a team, which will allow them to finish projects more efficently and they can split the income between them.
+* [ ] Work History: This will be shown in any freelancers profile page, to show their accomplishments and to improve their reputation within the platform.